Vitals

 Description

 The Cheakamus River is synonymous with Whistler kayaking, largely because of the ultra-classic Upper Cheak section near Function Junction.
 Unbeknownst to many and maybe avoided by others because of tales of epic log jams and the Whistler waste water treatment plant, there is an equally fun and perhaps more adventurous stretch that departs from the Upper Cheak take out and ends at the confluence with Callaghan Creek.
-It's a little bit harder, a little bit more committing and it has a great waterfall for those so inclined.
-You can run it as a stand-alone section of whitewater if you want something short, but it's best combined with the Upper Cheak.
-This section is half a grade harder than the Upper Cheak and there is a lot of wood on the run, mainly held up in 3 or 4 gigantic log jams.
-One mandates a portage and another you can paddle under as long as the river is low enough.
+It's a little bit harder, a little bit more committing, it has a great waterfall for those so inclined and there is a lot more wood in the river.
+You can run it as a stand-alone section of whitewater if you want something short, but it's best combined with the Upper Cheak to make a great hour or two of river running.

 The Cheak has an online gauge.
 The gauging station is at the junction between the Upper and Balls sections and it is accurate.
 Alternatively, you can physically look at the gauge.
-A good medium flow for Balls To The Wall is around 2.4 meters.
-I'd peg low water at 2.3 m, and the upper limit at 2.5 m.
-This section can't be run at high water because of the log jams.
+Low water is 2.1 m, and the upper limit is whatever you're comfortable with.
+Prior to 2013 this section was not runnable at high water because of a log jam that couldn't be paddled under, but it washed away, opening the run to all water levels.

 More easy river leads into the first rapid - Balls To The Wall.
-It's a sweet, easy waterfall with a tricky run out through a boily mini canyon.
-After this great warm up, a few bends in the river bring you to the first major log jams - right now there are big log piles on either side of the river - the first rapid, squeezed between the wood, is runnable but is pretty high consequence as the next rapid is fully (and maybe permanently) clogged with wood.
+It's a sweet, easy waterfall with a tricky run out through a boily mini canyon that has a very dangerous pocket on the right wall at higher flow.
+After this great warm up, a few bends in the river brings you to the first major log jams - right now there are big log piles on either side of the river - the first rapid, squeezed between the wood, is runnable but is pretty high consequence as the next rapid is fully (and maybe permanently) clogged with wood.
 Portaging is easiest on the right, and it has a tricky put in.

-A few rapids in the canyon below the portage is a log jam that you have to paddle under that stops the river from being runnable at high water.
+Shortly below the portage is boogie that leads past the site of the old log jam.
 After a strong boof over a fairly big hole, the walls fall away and the river eases to class II for a short distance.
-When the walls close up again get ready for the big finale rapid, and a sometimes tedious paddle out through a braided section that collects wood.
+When the walls close up again get ready for the big finale rapid, and a tedious paddle out through a braided section that collects wood.

 The first of the epic log jams.